 Slope Gliders

-Slope soaring involves harnessing the energy of the wind to provide the lift.
-In an open plain wind generally moves from side to side, not up and down.
 When the wind is driving directly into a ridge or hill, it really has no place to go but up.
+Slope gliders harness the energy of the rising air to stay afloat.

 Ideally, you want to have the wind blowing directly into the ridge.
-An angle of more than 30 degrees or between the wind direction and the face of the hill will not produce the kind of lift you're looking for.
+An angle of more than 30 degrees between the wind direction and the face of the hill will not produce enough lift for your slope glider.

-The wind speed and direction along with the shape and size of the hill will determine how much lift is produced.
-In perfect conditions it is possible to have updrafts of lift nearly the same speed as the oncoming wind.
-In the right conditions, this area of lift can extend several hundred feet from the top of the ridge.
+The wind speed and direction along with the shape and size of the hill determines how much lift is produced.
+The right slope with pefect conditions can have updrafts of several hundred feet from the top of the ridge!

 Another advantage to the beginner is the fact that slope soaring doesn't require any type of launching equipment.